mackenziebowes/questlog/README.md

 - 📜 Simple, readable data format (TOML or JSON)
 - 🕰 Tracks _calendar time_ — not just work hours
 - 📊 Built-in stats for self-awareness and reflection
-- 📁 Scoped to project folders (one questlog per repo)
+- 📁 Scoped to project folders (one quest line per repo)
-- 🧠 Zero-config — just drop in a `.questlog.toml` and go
+- 🧠 Zero-config — just drop in a (formatted) `.quest.toml` and go

 ---